How to Use typing.Optional vs Union in Python 3.10+

 pyupgrade --py310-plus **/*.py

-Configure Ruff to flag legacy imports automatically.
-Add this to your pyproject.toml or ruff.toml.
+Configure Ruff to flag legacy imports automatically:

 [tool.ruff.lint]